layerswap/project-stork/README.md

 - [x] Implement MVP (for ETHDenver Hackathon)
 - [x] Make claim transactions gasless
 - [x] Make AccessToken encrypted
-- [ ] Make a 2FA for claimning assets (AccessToken only is not enough)
+- [x] Make a check for AccessToken to be from specific client-id
+- [ ] Code cleanup, restructure repository
 - [ ] Improve privacy of transactions
-- [ ] Code cleanup, restructure repository
+- [ ] Implement governence for Relayer/Encryptors
 - [ ] Add support of ETH, ERC20 tokens
 - [ ] Reclaim fees to relayer, that was paid for claim transaction
 - [ ] Implement protocol fees